In this chapter, you will follow as submission throughout the workflow, from first submission to final publication.

-You can now wait for the Copyeditor to do her work.
+You can now wait for the Copyeditor to do their work.

-The Copyeditor will receive an email message from the Section Editor requesting her to take on the submission.
+The Copyeditor will receive an email message from the Section Editor requesting them to take on the submission.

-To get started, she must login and find the submission from her dashboard.
+To get started, they must login and find the submission from their dashboard.

-Then, she can click the Copyediting link next to the submission name.
-This will take her directly to the Copyediting stage for this submission.
+Then, they can click the Copyediting link next to the submission name.
+This will take them directly to the Copyediting stage for this submission.

-From here, she can see the Draft Files.
+From here, they can see the Draft Files.
 These are the files that require copyediting.
-Clicking on the linked title will download the file to her desktop.
+Clicking on the linked title will download the file to their desktop.

-Outside of OJS, she will do her copyediting work.
+Outside of OJS, they will do the copyediting work.